sgorgun/uml-design-basics/README.md

 ### 23. Read-only Fields

-Create a new _SimpleClass16_ class in the [SimpleClass16.cs](UmlDesignBasics/SimpleClass16.cs) file, and add public constants using the information from the table below:
+Create the new _SimpleClass16_ class in the [SimpleClass16.cs](UmlDesignBasics/SimpleClass16.cs) file, and add public constants using the information from the table below:

 | Constant            | Constant Value |
 |---------------------|----------------|